What You Need to Know About Owning an Electric Vehicle

 However, like any car on the road, an EV will require routine servicing and checks as there is more to an EV than just a battery.
 We are often asked “How do you service an EV and how often do they need servicing?”

-As an EVA approved workshop, we have the correct EVA trained technicians and EV tooling to make sure your electric vehicle runs the way it should.
+As an IMI approved workshop, we have the correct IMI trained technicians and EV tooling to make sure your electric vehicle runs the way it should.

 Using the latest EV diagnostic equipment, our technicians will do a full check of the vehicle which picks up any internal faults that need attention.
 Individual cells of the vehicle’s battery will be checked for performance, which will show any damaged cells.